srikanth-lingala/zip4j/README.md

 I am pretty sure that there are things to be improved), please let me know by opening an issue here or writing to me (My email id is in point #2 above).

+6. **What are the licensing conditions for older releases of zip4j?**

+    All releases of zip4j, from version 1.0, are licensed under Apache License 2.0

 [1]: https://stackoverflow.com/questions/9324933/what-is-a-good-java-library-to-zip-unzip-files
 [2]: https://stackoverflow.com/questions/5362364/java-library-to-work-with-zip-files